 Symptoms to watch out for…

 Chlamydia is a trickster!
-About 70% of women with the condition and 50% of men, notice no symptoms, meaning it lies in your system but can lead to conditions like pelvic inflammatory disease, so get tested at least once a year if you have unprotected sex.
+About 70% of women with the condition and 50% of men, notice no symptoms, meaning it infects and spreads unchecked in your system and can lead to conditions like pelvic inflammatory disease, so get tested at least once a year if you have unprotected sex.

 HPV stands for human papillomavirus, and it’s the most common STI in the US, spreading through sexual contact as well as skin-to-skin contact.

 Luckily, most types of HPV are not dangerous, and often your body will sort them out naturally.
-However, there are a few that need to be found and treated ASAP - in rare cases they can lead to cervical cancer, but as long as you’re attending your smear tests you’re in good hands.
+However, there are a few that need to be found and treated ASAP - in rare cases they can lead to cervical cancer, which is a very slow-growing cancer, so as long as you’re attending your smear tests you’re in good hands.

 There’s no cure for HPV, but if you end up with this common condition your doctor will discuss many ways to manage it without impacting your health.
 UK women often receive their HPV vaccine while at school, but if you think you missed this, speak to your doctor.